wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 Shut up!

-You are not having a good day.
+MISSY: You are not having a good day.

 (sighs)

 (sighs)

-Ugh!
+MARY: Ugh!

 (sighs)

-Hey.
+GEORGE: Hey.
 Hey, he didn't take it.

 - Then what happened to it?!
 - SHELDON: Help me find my bowtie!